isitayush9956/eth-project/README.md

 ### Executing program

-just turn on auto cumpile or can compile manually and then after compilation in the deploy section see the addresses and then play with the number of tokens by minting ad burning them and see if it works.
+just turn on auto cumpile or can manually compile the code in the file titles ad 'final' in the repository and then after compilation in the deploy section see the addresses and then play with the number of tokens by minting ad burning them and see if it works.